Classical quantum friction at water-carbon interfaces

-where $\mathcal{A}$ is the interfacial lateral area, $\mathcal{F}(\tau)$ is the total force acting on the liquid along a cartesian direction lateral to the graphene sheet at time $\tau$, $k_{\rm B}$ is Boltzmann's constant, $T$ is the temperature and $\langle\cdots\rangle$ indicates an ensemble average.
+where $\mathcal{F}(\tau)$ is the total force acting on the liquid along a cartesian direction lateral to the graphene sheet at time $\tau$ and $\langle\cdots\rangle$ indicates an ensemble average.
 In Fig.~\ref{main_friction}(a), we show the dependence of $\lambda$ on $\omega_0$ in the range $10^{-2}-10^{2}$ \si{\THz} from a total of 97 simulations.
 Overall, as $\omega_0$ decreases, $\lambda$ stays constant until $\omega_0 \approx \omega_{\rm lib} \approx 20$\,THz, whereupon further decreasing $\omega_0$ leads to a significant increase in $\lambda$.
-To rationalize this observation, we inspect $S_{\rm wat}(q_0,\omega)$ and $S_{\rm sol}(q_0,\omega)$, as shown in Figs.~\ref{main_friction}(b--d), for three representative cases.
-Using a feature from each spectrum, $\omega_0$ for the dominant solid peak and $\omega_{\rm lib}$ for the water libration, we separate the liquid--solid frictional response into two regimes: \begin{enumerate}[label=(\roman*)] \item{Weak-coupling regime: When $\omega_0 \gtrsim \omega_{\rm lib}$, the friction coefficient remains roughly constant at $\lambda \approx 1.9 \times 10^4\,\si{\Nsm}$.
+To rationalize this observation, we inspect \tcr{$g_{\mrm{wat}}(q_0,\omega)$} and \tcr{$g_{\mrm{sol}}(q_0,\omega)$}, as shown in Figs.~\ref{main_friction}(b--d), for three representative cases.
+Based on the relative positions of $\omega_0$ (the principal frequency of the solid) and $\omega_{\rm lib}$ (liquid water's librational frequency), we separate the liquid--solid frictional response into two regimes: \begin{enumerate}[label=(\roman*)] \item{Weak-coupling regime: When $\omega_0 \gtrsim \omega_{\rm lib}$, the friction coefficient remains roughly constant at $\lambda \approx 1.9 \times 10^4\,\si{\Nsm}$.
 This value agrees well with previous simulations of water on graphitic surfaces \cite{Falk2010,Tocci2014,Tocci2020,Thiemann2022,GovindRajan2019, Poggioli2021}.
 In this regime, there is a large separation of timescales between the dielectric modes of water and the substrate.
-As a result, there is little overlap between the main peak of $S_{\rm sol}(q_0,\omega)$ at $\omega_0$, as seen in Fig.~\ref{main_friction}(b), and the water dynamics are largely unaffected by varying $\omega_0$.
-The motions of the Drude oscillators and the water are not strongly coupled. } \item{Strong-coupling regime: When $\omega_0 \lesssim \omega_{\rm lib}$, hydrodynamic friction increases as $\omega_0$ decreases, reaching $\lambda \approx 15 \times 10^4\,\si{\Nsm}$ for $\omega_0 \approx \SI{0.03}{\THz}$.
+As a result, there is little overlap between \tcr{ $g_{\rm sol}(q_0,\omega)$ and $g_{\rm wat}(q_0,\omega)$}, as seen in Fig.~\ref{main_friction}(b), and \tcr{water's} dynamics are largely unaffected by varying $\omega_0$.
+The motions of the Drude oscillators and the water are not strongly coupled.} \item{Strong-coupling regime: When $\omega_0 \lesssim \omega_{\rm lib}$, hydrodynamic friction increases as $\omega_0$ decreases, reaching $\lambda \approx 15 \times 10^4\,\si{\Nsm}$ for $\omega_0 \approx \SI{0.03}{\THz}$.